kagsimsek/kagsimsek.github.io/misc.md

 Run lsblk to make sure that it is accessible by your computer.
 You should see some sdX with a mountpoint /media/something.
 The total size of sdX should be close to the exact size on your flash drive.
 You should note that X can be equal to say b or c, and so on.
 I will continue calling it X but in what follows you should adjust it accordingly.

 Now let’s fill your flash drive with zeroes.
-Assuming your flash drive is N GB where conventionally N is equal to 8, 16, 32, 64, etc., run sudo dd if=/dev/zero | pv -s NG | sudo dd of=/dev/sdX bs=4M && sync.
+Assuming your flash drive is N GB where conventionally N is equal to 8, 16, 32, 64, etc., run `sudo dd if=/dev/zero | pv -s NG | sudo dd of=/dev/sdX bs=4M && sync`.

 Now your flash drive is empty as can be.
 Let’s format it properly.
 Run sudo fdisk /dev/sdX.
 You will be asked to enter some commands.
 Press o first and n next.
 You will be given some options afterwards.
 Choose the default always.
 When you are asked to enter a new command, type and enter w.
 Finally run sudo mkfs.vfat /dev/sdX1.

 Now you are ready to burn the image of a linux distro onto your flash drive.
-Assuming you have the .iso file in your Downloads folder under home directory, run sudo umount /dev/sdX1 ; sudo dd if=$HOME/Downloads/some_linux_distro.iso | pv -s MG | sudo dd of=/dev/sdX1 bs=4M && sync where M is the smallest integer larger than the size of the .iso file in units of GB.
+Assuming you have the .iso file in your Downloads folder under home directory, run `sudo umount /dev/sdX1 ; sudo dd if=$HOME/Downloads/some_linux_distro.iso | pv -s MG | sudo dd of=/dev/sdX1 bs=4M && sync` where M is the smallest integer larger than the size of the .iso file in units of GB.

 For example, for a 8-GB flash drive that appears to have the label sdb and that has to be burned with ubuntu-16.04.5-desktop-amd64.iso which is located in Downloads under home, do the following: